How to Align Sales and Marketing

-One GIANT missing piece in many organizations is a meaningful feedback loop.
+One of the biggest missing pieces, in many organizations, is a meaningful feedback loop.
 Communication often happens at the C-Level but never makes it to the front lines.
 The last organization I was we had several factors helping to improve our sales & marketing alignment.

 Here are the ingredients for starting a good sales and marketing alignment:

-- TRANSPARENCY – if something is broken or not working DON’T ignore it.
-Acknowledge it and put corrective action in place.
+- TRANSPARENCY – when something is broken or not working DON’T ignore it.
+Acknowledge it and put in an action plan to change it.

-- COMMON METRICS and performance compensation (pay marketing like sales) – Leadership who has been on both sides (marketing leaders who have sold or sales leaders who have marketed understand the unique challenges across the aisle) understand the need to have both sides aligned through common tracking and reporting.
+- COMMON METRICS and performance compensation (pay marketing like sales.)
+Team leaders who have been on both sides (marketing leaders who have sold products or sales leaders who have marketed understand the unique challenges across the aisle) understand the need to have both sides aligned through common tracking and reporting.

 - SALES SHADOWING – follow sales account managers, and business development reps as they perform prospect & new customer calls.
 This call shadowing for marketing will help them understand what messages and activities move a prospect forward.